web-platform-tests/wpt/CODE_OF_CONDUCT.md

 ## Conduct

-Contact: a member of the [COC team](https://github.com/orgs/web-platform-tests/teams/coc) (also referenced as moderator below), or a member of the community you feel you can trust.
+Contact: a moderator (see below), or a member of the community you feel you can trust.

 * We are committed to providing a friendly, safe, and welcoming environment for all, regardless of level of experience, gender, gender identity and expression, sexual orientation,